pkivolowitz/asm_book/section_1/regs/ldr2.md

 This works if `label` is +/- four mebibytes (as megabytes are now called) away from the `ldr` instruction.

+*A downside of this approach is that the literal pool, from which the address is loaded, resides in RAM.
+This means each of these `ldr` pseudo instructions incurs a memory reference.*

 Apple "thinks different."
 The above instruction will not pass the assembler on a Mac OS machine.
-Instead, Apple uses two techniques which can access labels no matter where they are.
+Instead, Apple uses two techniques which can access labels no matter where they are *without incurring a reference to memory*.

 Apple accomplishes this by splitting the loading of the address of a label into two instructions.
 The first causes the base address of the *page* on which the label resides to be loaded.
 The page number is calculated for you based upon the label.
 The second adds to the base address, the offset in the page at which the label can be found.

+Both of these values are computed at build time and therefore do not need to reference memory.
+This is a good thing.

 Here is how one would load the address of a label which is outside the source code module: